 As the holiday season approaches, I wanted to make sure I carved out quality time in the kitchen with the 4 grandsons.
 I wanted to whip up something kid friendly and festive.
-Based on their absolute love of anything “candy corn” I chose to do Candy Corn Pretzels.
+We have already made Skeleton Pretzel Cupcakes.
+They are super cute and the kids loved make them.
+Now, based on their absolute love of anything “candy corn” I chose to do Candy Corn Pretzels.

 Candy Corn Pretzels are crunchy, salty and sweet all in one bite!

 I don’t know why I was so resistant to using a double boiler, but I wish I had come to my senses sooner.
 I read the package on melting chocolate and it said I could microwave the chocolate a minute or two at a time, stirring between “nuking” sessions and all would be great!
 NOT!
 My first bowl of chocolates started to melt fine, then stopped and seized up tighter than two coats of paint!!
 That batch hit the trash hard!

 Second try was with a double boiler and in fact this took significantly less time than I had anticipated.
 Since we were doing Candy Corn Pretzels, I had to have the designated orange, yellow, white and alternate brown.
 I placed a sauce pan with a few inches of water over a medium flame.
 I set a bowl over the pot and poured chocolate into the bowl and stirred on occasion for approximately 5 minutes and they were melted perfectly.
 You will want to make sure the chocolate has cooled a little before having a child help you.
 It will still be thin and liquid enough to coat the pretzel when cooled slightly.

 Candy Corn Pretzels are simple to make and an awesome and tasty kid friendly project.